 Lights, Camera, Action

-Front-facing cameras are always mediocre and the Note 2 is no exception, but its 8MP rear camera is exceptional.
-A variety of features and filters are packed into the camera and to make rich and detailed pictures.
+Front-facing cameras are always mediocre and the Note 2 is no exception.
+However, its 8MP rear camera is exceptional!
+A variety of useful features and filters are packed into the camera to take and make richer pictures.

 Shooting modes like Best Photo and Burst Shot show off the rapid speed of the camera shutter.
 There’s also a decent low light setting, but it won’t turn your Note 2 into a Nokia Lumia 920.
 Live filters are also included in the camera options, but won’t replace Instagram anytime soon.